ensdomains/dnsprovejs/README.md

     }
 ```

-Alternatively, if you want to submit the proof not only to Oracle contract but also to claim the via `dnsregistrar`, then you can call `getAllProofs` and pass the result into the `proveAndClaim` function.
+Alternatively, if you want to submit the proof not only to Oracle contract but also to claim via `dnsregistrar`, then you can call `getAllProofs` and pass the result into the `proveAndClaim` function.

 ```js
     let dnsResult = await dnsprove.lookup('TXT', '_ens.matoken.xyz', address);